jamunjar-logo

 Conclusion

 Metabolic diseases typically do not develop in a single day.
-For many years before a diagnosis, the body is likely sending warning signals — fatigue, disrupted sleep, growing belly fat, persistent hunger and cravings, reduced endurance, and hormonal changes.
-Understanding these signs early creates the opportunity to prevent far more serious illness from developing.
+For many years before a diagnosis, the body may be sending warning signals — fatigue, disrupted sleep, growing belly fat, persistent hunger and cravings, brain fog, and reduced endurance.
+None of these confirms metabolic dysfunction by itself; each has its own list of possible causes.
+What they share is that they are all reasons to check the clinical markers, not to self-diagnose from symptoms alone.

 Medical Disclaimer